UX + UI design

 I've been fortunate to work on a variety of projects, in a variety of capacities, throughout my career.
 Below are some examples of more recent user experience and interface design thinking.

-Skoda Automotive came to Hacker Agency in Munich to help with their loyalty program as well as to consult about re-envisioning their online purchasing process.
+Skoda Automotive needed help with their loyalty program as well as re-envisioning their online purchasing process.
 I was on-boarded quickly and had to scramble to become familiar with Skoda.
 Because Skoda is an auto manufacturer based in the Czech Republic, I had little real-time resources to develop a strategic understanding that would drive the direction of the user experience and sought alternative ways to develop insights.
 In efforts to gain better understanding of Skoda customers and prospects, I scoured Skoda user forums and used social listening to develop a baseline perception of Skoda customers and prospects.
 With this information, I had enough of an understanding to audit the current purchasing process and develop personas for my recommendation.
 From this research, a new purchase flow was devised.

 User flow and personas